-'''

 array[index] < array[index+1] < ... < array[length(array)] (responsibility of the supplier)

-'''

-These are the method pre- (1) and post-conditions (2).
+These are the method pre-(1) and post-conditions (2).
 The contract allows us to abstract what is computed from how it is done.
 Most programming languages do not provide reserved words for stating pre- and post-conditions, as they anyway cannot be checked by the compiler.
-The general convention is to document the conditions in the method documentation, and e.g. in Java API you will find pre- and post-conditions widely stated.
+The general convention is to document the conditions in the method documentation, and e.g. in the Java API you will find pre- and post-conditions stated widely.
 When writing down the conditions, you should be as exact as possible, and it is generally a good idea to state the contract in an algorithmic format if possible.
-So for example our sorting algorithms contract could be documented as:
+For example, our sorting algorithm's contract could be documented as:

 '''

-% Sorts the array in ascending order starting from index % PRECOND: 0 < index <= length(array) % POSTCOND: array(index) < \ldots < array(length(array)) function array = sortArrayFromIndex(array, index)
+% Sorts the array in ascending order starting from index

+%

+% PRECOND: 0 < index <= length(array)

+% POSTCOND: array(index) < ... < array(length(array))

+function array = sortArrayFromIndex(array, index)

 '''